-- Shall map a given logical data model (L7) to the physical data model (P7) if both models are used. - Shall describe how the information represented in the L7 Logical Data Model Viewpoint is implemented for a given solution. - May also simply be a text schema (e.g. in the case of SQL or ISO10303-11).
+- Shall map a given information model (L7) to the logical or physical data model (P7) if both models are used. - Shall describe how the information represented in the L7 Information Model Viewpoint is implemented for a given solution. - May also simply be a text schema (e.g. in the case of SQL or ISO10303-11).